philippemezzadri/frisquet-esphome/README.md

 # Frisquet Boiler for ESPHome

-This ESPHome component allows communication between an ESPHome device (ESP8266 or ESP32) and a [Frisquet](<https://www.frisquet.com/en>) heating boiler (equipped with Eco Radio System remote thermostat).
+This ESPHome component allows to use an ESPHome device (ESP8266 or ESP32) to control a [Frisquet](<https://www.frisquet.com/en>) heating boiler, replacing the Eco Radio System remote thermostat.

 The solution developed is applicable to all Frisquet boilers marketed until 2012 and fitted with the Eco Radio System module.
 More recent boilers equipped with the Visio module are not compatible because Frisquet has since implemented encryption in its communication protocol.